Berlime/vite/introduction/glossaries.md

 WordPress comes in two versions: WordPress.org (self-hosted, requiring your own hosting service) and WordPress.com (hosted solution with varying subscription levels).

+### Wireframe

+A wireframe is a simplified visual blueprint of a website's layout and structure, similar to an architect's sketch of a building.
+It shows:

+- The placement of elements (navigation, content areas, images)
+- Basic layout and hierarchy of information
+- User interface components and their relationships
+- Content organization and prioritization

+Wireframes intentionally lack color, typography, and detailed design elements to focus on functionality and user flow rather than aesthetics.
+They serve as a communication tool between clients and developers, allowing for early feedback before investing in detailed design work.

+Wireframes typically come in different levels of detail:

+- **Low-fidelity**: Simple sketches showing basic overview of the layout and structure.
+(Drawings/diagrams)
+- **Mid-fidelity**: More detailed representations with placeholder content
+- **High-fidelity**: Detailed mockups that closely resemble the final product

+In Berlime's context, below is the level of details we offer:

+- **Level 1**: Sitemap Only
+- **Level 2**: Includes Level 1 and Low-fidelity wireframe
+- **Level 3**: Desktop/laptop size of Level 2
+- **Level 4**: Includes Level 3 with high-fidelity wireframe.
+- **Level 5**: Prototype.
+(Mimicks full-live demo)

 ## Z

 ### Zero-Knowledge Privacy